9nish/Multithreaded-Algorithms/README.md

 Each algorithm includes:
 - **Serial Implementation**: For correctness verification and baseline performance comparison.
-- **Parallel Implementation**: Designed using multithreading to exploit concurrency.
+- **Parallel Implementation**: Designed using multithreading to exploit parallelism.

 ### **Matrix Operations**
 1. **Matrix-Vector Multiplication**